15 Oct Four Profit Drivers

 Of course the key success factor here is that any changes you might make to any one of the above drivers has to be carried out without adversely changing anyone of the others as a result.
 Let’s look at a couple of illustrations.

-Lower variable costs might lower quality
+Lower variable or unit costs might lower quality

 You might manage to lower your variable costs, only to find that as a result you have damaged your quality.
 As a result of the quality problems you then find that this cost saving has had a detrimental impact on either price or sales volume or even worse – both.
 So in this case a lowered variable or direct costs might be offset by a reduction in your profits.
 You are back to square one.